Cozy MK IV

 The Cozy Mark IV is a 4-seat, single engine, homebuilt light aircraft designed by Nat Puffer, with parts and plans supplied by Aircraft Spruce & Specialty Co.
 The aircraft is built from plans using basic raw materials.
 It is not a kit aircraft, though many small parts are available prefabricated.
 The Cozy is similar in design and construction to the 2-seat Rutan Long-EZ, from which it is derived, with approval from Burt Rutan.

 The Cozy Mark IV utilizes foam and fiberglass sandwich construction, with foam suited to the usage, fiberglass oriented for the stresses, and epoxy to bond them together.

 Nat Puffer designed the aircraft as a high speed cross-country visual flight rules (VFR) aircraft, although many builders equip their planes with instrument flight rules (IFR) capabilities.

+Features and capabilities

+The Cozy Mark IV is a canard aircraft, utilizing a canard wing in front and a main wing in the rear.
+Both wings are lifting surfaces, and the aircraft is designed to be stall-proof, as the canard will stall before the main wing.
+As designed, the main landing gear are fixed, while the nose gear is retractable, although some builders have chosen to build their aircraft with retractable main gear, and at least one third-party vendor offers such a system.
+The plans-built Cozy MK IV has a canopy which is hinged on the right side of the fuselage.

+The Cozy does not have aerodynamic flaps, but instead utilizes a retractable landing brake on the belly of the aircraft to help slow the aircraft.
+The Cozy is suited for hard-surfaced runways, and typically requires a longer takeoff and landing roll than equivalent traditional aircraft.
+It is however far more efficient than traditional aircraft when in flight, achieving high cruise speeds and low fuel consumption.